Gavin's Site

 If Audio doesn't work right away, it's because audio is handled by modifying the GPU's output profiles rather than adding a new output device.
 For me, this meant having to select different profiles for the TU104 HD Audio Controller device in KDE's sound settings.
 It doesn't appear to be consistent which profile corresponds to the headset, so I occasionally need to go through the profiles and test each one until I find the right one.

-WLXOverlay-S is awesome.
+WayVR, AKA The Software Formerly Known as WlxOverlay-S, is awesome.
 It has acted as my replacement for OVR Toolkit.

 You should look at the github README for an introduction, but it is high-quality software.
-It includes A VR Wayland compositor, which is I think is just about the coolest thing ever.
+It includes A VR Wayland compositor, which I think is just about the coolest thing ever.

 VRChat was and is the most challenging VR game to get working, mostly because of its horrible performance (I wonder if they would be interested in hiring me as a performance engineer).